Yule Greetings - The Big Freeze Begins

 I always like to have themes for each of the swags we put up at the three openings between the parlor, the center room, and the guest room/office.
 This year the swag at the center room opening was All Things Shiny and included all of the moon and sun ornaments plus a small truckload of chandelier crystals which make lovely decorations and can be found at fairly reasonable prices at antique stores if you keep your eyes open.
 We always leave a corner of one swag for our corgi-themed ornaments, and this swag was the home for them this year.
 The swag over the office/bedroom door was Friends of the Forest and included pine cones and critters including birds, bees, fireflies, flowers squirrels, foxes, and badgers both English and American.
 The swag nearest the parlor was Fruit and Veg and included pickles, bananas, nuts, apples, strawberries, tomatoes, eggplant, and potted flower ornaments, among others.
 There is even a savoy cabbage ornament.
 No broccoli or cauliflower yet, but I'm keeping my eyes out.
 The chandelier was bedecked with oak leaf ornaments this year through which floated the Yule Fairy doll, all dressed in white with her wand and sparkly wings.

+We do have a tree, but it's not what you might think.
 This is a corgi tree.
 It's full of corgis getting into all sorts of mischief - tussling over bows, grabbing presents, racing off with ornaments, snatching at stockings, and playing all the tricks corgis like to do.
 A Lucina figurine offers cakes to the shocked onlooker while the Queen looks on benevolently.

 Even the foyer is not exempt from decoration.
 A huge swag snakes up the stairway, and my walking wheel is bedecked with twinkle lights which makes it impossible to spin and makes Mother Berchta happy.

+On December 21st, Yule, the Winter Solstice arrives.
+We gathered with friends as we always do to welcome the return of the sun as people have done down through the ages.
+We lit candles in the dark, talked about our hopes for the new year, and sang songs to welcome Lucina, the light bringer.
+We enjoyed a wonderful feast including Harvest's fresh baked sun bread.
 On Christmas Eve, we settled down to watch A Christmas Carol.
 Listening to or watching a film version of A Christmas Carol has become a household tradition.
 Some years ago we attended a play here in Wisconsin where the final act with the Ghost of Christmas Past was performed in a graveyard with the audience huddled around in the snow to watch.
 I felt badly for the actor playing Scrooge that night since no amount of underclothing was going to keep him from freezing in that nightshirt.

 Christmas Day is often quiet in our house.
 Rather than a frenetic gathering with children racing about everywhere and Jello molds brought by well-meaning relatives, we prefer a quiet day by the fire.
 This year two of our best friends spent the afternoon with us, and we drank tea and nibbled on finger foods while teaching them the game of Man Jongg and enjoying each other's company.
 As I grow older, I realize that a group of four old ladies gathered around a card table laughing and joking by the fire while listening to the Man Jongg tiles clicking is a gift of the season.